VersualRL: Closed-Loop Verbal Reinforcement Learning with Visual Execution Feedback for Task-Level Robot Planning: Experimental Results

-Moving to Gemini-3-Pro-Preview, we observe substantially higher detection accuracy compared to both Qwen variants.
+Moving to Gemini-3-Pro-Preview, we observe substantially higher issue detection recall compared to both Qwen variants.
 The model demonstrates strong visual grounding and reliable identification of incorrectly placed or misoriented blocks across most episodes.

-When additional symbolic block color information is provided, the Gemini (+BlockInfo) configuration maintains consistently strong detection performance across episodes.
-The structured perceptual abstraction reduces ambiguity in orientation interpretation and supports more stable error identification throughout the learning process.

-In the absence of a critic, no explicit error detection mechanism exists.
-Consequently, the system cannot localize execution failures, which explains the unstable and slow policy improvement observed in the score analysis.
+When additional symbolic block color information is provided, Gemini (+BlockInfo) does not always achieve higher IDR than the image-only Gemini critic.
+This is because IDR measures issue detection, not final task performance.
+BlockInfo mainly helps resolve color/orientation ambiguity and improves actor updates, but remaining errors may involve spatial placement, timing, or manipulation failures.
+Therefore, the BlockInfo variant can achieve better task scores despite slightly lower issue detection recall in some episodes.